gogeekness/Terraform_Lustre/README.md

 * Managment / MD
 * OSS

-All of the servers have 30 GB data drives for extra working data.
+All of the servers have 30 GB data drives (scratch pad) for extra working data.
 The OSS drive has a extra drive 500 GB drive for ZFS.

+The Client also is a jumpbox or portal to the other two servers.
+I only public IP is to the Client.
+From it I tunnel to the other two machines.

 ## The goal
 To have a working Lustre test Cluster with a couple of commands.
-Then direct access to create
+Then direct access to create and use a simple Lustre FS and use the commands.

+## The Path
+While so far I have not reached my goal the path has been rewarding.
+* Learn Terraform.
+I can depoy various infrasture layout by TF
+* More time with Ansible.
+Learn better ways of implementing Ansible in AWS and understand some of Anislble's limitations.
+* Learn to use and install ZFS (far harder then I was expecting)